pymc-devs/pymc/GOVERNANCE.md

 description of a dedicated team are the responsibility of the PyMC team as a whole.
-At the time of writing, this includes but is not limited to: fundraising, issue triaging, running PyMC related events like PyMCon or sprints, outreach or presence on social networks.
+At the time of writing, this includes but is not limited to: fundraising, issue triaging, running PyMC related events like PyMCon or sprints, outreach, or presence on social networks.

 ### Team structure in practice
 #### GitHub